DIY Family Adventure Days: Fun, Budget-Friendly Ideas

 Obviously you’re going to take your kids’ preferences into consideration, but it is a huge time and money saver when you plan your meals out weekly.
 Planning your weekly meals out saves on trips to the grocery store – you only need to go once.
 If you can pre-make meals for the week and freeze them, you save even more time.
 An added bonus is family fun time together in the kitchen if your kids like to cook with you.

-If you follow these tips you will be able to regain some precious time that you and your kids can use for more enjoyable things, like spending some fun leisure time together.
+If you follow these tips, you will be able to regain some precious time that you and your kids can use for more enjoyable things, like spending some fun leisure time together.

 Single Parent Dating Advice – Before You Date